 Community Service is defined as the performance of unpaid voluntary work or duties that are a public benefit.
 Federal regulations established community service requirements to engage eligible public housing tenants in rewarding activities offering opportunities to acquire work experience and/or benefit the overall community.
-Adult tenants deemed by management as non-exempt will be required to report the completion of eight (8) hours of community service, participation in a Self-Sufficiency program, each month.
+Adult tenants deemed by management as non-exempt will be required to report the completion of eight (8) hours of community service, participation in a Self- Sufficiency program, each month.
 Management will comply with the following terms to implement and enforce community service requirements:

 - Management shall provide written notice to all adult residents informing them of community service and self-sufficiency requirements.
 The notification must alert residents of their requirement determination that indicates if they are exempt or non-exempt; along with actions that are needed for the tenant to comply. - a.
-Eligible Participants - 1.
-Adult tenants who are non-working residents and not elderly, disabled or handicapped are deemed as non-exempt and required to perform eight hours of community service, each month. - 2.
+Eligible Participants - Adult tenants who are non-working residents and not elderly, disabled or handicapped are deemed as non-exempt and required to perform eight hours of community service, each month. - 2.
 Adult tenants who are exempt (not required) to complete community service requirements are adult individuals who are: - i.
 At least age 62 years or older - ii.
-Blind or disabled (as defined under section 216[i][l] or 1614 of the Social Security Act), that can verified that because of the disability s/he is unable to comply with the service provisions.
-Verification shall be determined by the HHA when the tenant submits Reasonable Accommodation forms for to HHA to confirm. - iii.
-A primary caretaker of a disabled household member (as defined above)
+Blind or disabled (as defined under section 216[i][l] or 1614 of the Social Security

+Act), that can be verified because of the disability s/he is unable to comply with the service provisions.
+Verification shall be determined by the HHA when the tenant submits Reasonable Accommodation forms for to HHA to confirm.

-- iv.
+- iii.
+A primary caretaker of a disabled household member (as defined above) - iv.
 Engaged in work activities for a minimum of 30 hours per week - v.
-Enrolled as a full-time student (12 semester hours) at a secondary school or an institution of higher - 3.
-Tenants are responsible for reporting to management any changes resulting in a modification of their eligibility to perform community service.
+Enrolled as a full-time student (12 semester hours) at a secondary school or an institution of higher - Tenants are responsible for reporting to management any changes resulting in a modification of their eligibility to perform community service.
 Management will acknowledge the status change on the date it is received from the tenant.
 Tenant shall be required to complete all service hours that were required prior to the change. - 4.
 Tenants who are exempt, due to employment, must be working with an employer a minimum of 30 hours per week and verified by management. - 5.
 Management shall make the final determination regarding tenant's community service status (exempt vs no-exempt).
-Tenants may use the Grievance Process, if they disagree with management's determination.
+Tenants may use the Grievance Process, if they disagree with management's determination. - 6.
+Tenants seeking exemption because of disability(ies) shall submit a Reasonable Accommodation to HHA for a final approval to have their status changed.